emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 **Part 5: Isopropanol precipitation of bound and unbound RNAs (30 minutes)**

-_You can retrieve the unbound RNAs from storage and precipitate together with the bound RNAs._
+_You can retrieve the unbound RNAs from storage and precipitate together with the bound RNAs._<br/>
+_Bound and unbound RNA fractions will be at ~350 and ~450 µL, respectively.

-**14.** To bound (~350 µL) and unbound (~450 µL) RNA samples, add 600 µL isopropanol and vortex 15 seconds.
+**14.** To each RNA sample fraction, add 600 µL isopropanol and vortex 15 seconds.

 **15.** Pellet RNA precipitate at 15-20,000 x g for 10 minutes at 4 °C. Discard supernatant.